ni/nidevlabs/ExamplePlugins/README.md

 This project contains several examples which extend the editor:

-1. ExampleCommandPaneContent - Implements several comments which extend right click menus, and the right rail of several nodes
+1. ExampleCommandPaneContent - Implements several commands which extend right click menus and the right rail of several nodes
 2. ExampleDiagram - A simple Diagram editor without any semantics
 3. ExampleDocument - A simple text editor which uses the SourceModel file format for persistence
 4. ExampleNode - A example node which plugs into a VI and generates custom DFIR (execution code).